puppetlabs/cs-summit-hands-on/11_protect_an_environment_group.md

 1. On the left, click "Control repos" and select your control repository
 1. In the "Pipelines" area on the right, use the drop-down to ensure you are looking at the master pipeline
-1. Add a checkmark to "Auto promote" between the staging and production stages.
+1. Add checkmarks to enable "Auto promote" between the staging and production stages.

 Let's trigger the pipeline with a push to master, and walk through the whole process.
 (If you have extra time, make a feature branch, pull request, and merge it.)